rainbowdashlabs/reputation-bot/docs/give_reputation.md

 1. User A can't receive reputation because he has no message after the question
 2. This is the inital question.
 This adds User B to the donor context, which contains users eligible to give reputation
 3. A possible answer for the question.
-This adds User A to the receiver context, which contains users eligible to receive reputation
+This adds User C to the receiver context, which contains users eligible to receive reputation
 4. The message which will trigger the reputation embed